aanderse/LdapRecord.com/source/docs/laravel/auth/testing.md

 ]);
 ```

+On the second line, we're creating a fake LDAP user who will be signing into our application.
+You'll notice that we assign the attributes that are inside of our `sync_attributes`
+specified inside of our `config/auth.php` file, as well as the users `objectguid`.

+```php
+$fake->actingAs($user);
+```

-Third line, we are asserting that the user we have created will automatically pass
+This third line, we are asserting that the user we have created will automatically pass
 LDAP authentication.
 If we remove this line, attempting to authenticate as the
 user will fail, as they are not authorized inside of your fake:

-```php
-$fake->actingAs($user);
-```

-Fourth, we are sending a post request to our `login` page, with our LDAP users email address.
-The password can be anything, since we asserted above that the user **will** pass:

 ```php
  $this->post('/login', [